discipulus262/gittest/README.md

 # GITTEST
-this is a test to see if fugitive works so far, it's doing great
+A test to see if vim-fugitive will work